chyidl/chyidlTutorial/root/raspberrypi/RaspberryPiPrj/PrivateGitRepository/README.md

 $ sudo apt upgrade -y

 # then make sure Git is installed
-$ sudo apt install git-core
+$ sudo apt install git

+# create new git user and no create home directories,and no login
+$ sudo useradd -r -s /sbin/nologin git

+# Remove user home directory and mail spool by using the -r flag
+$ sudo userdel -r user_name

 # Firstly, need to make a directory for where our new repository will be stored.
 The -p tag will create any directories in our path that doesn't already exits.
 public server$ mkdir -p ~/GitRepository/chutils

 # initialize the Git repository using the bare command.
+# Because the Git in the Server is purely for sharing, so users are not allowed to log in directlry to the server to change the workspace.
 public server$ cd ~/GitRepository/chutils && git init --bare Initialized empty Git repository in /home/vps/GitRepository/chutils/